Policy: Policy 1-1-1: College Council & Policy and Procedure Development Date Adopted: Oct 09, 2001

 2. College Councils purpose is to:

-3. Oversee standing committees, subcommittees, and ad hoc committees, as well as create and approve new standing committees, subcommittees, ad hoc committees, and workgroups as needed;
+3. Oversee standing committees, subcommittees, and ad hoc committees, as well as create and approve new standing committees, subcommittees, and ad hoc committees as needed.

-4. Serve as a vehicle for sharing information and discussing issues as well as disseminating information from College Council meetings to the college community at large.
+5. Serve as a platform for sharing information and discussing issues as well as disseminating information from College Council meetings to the college community at large.

-3. College Council shall meet once a month throughout the academic calendar year (September through May).
+3. College Council shall meet monthly throughout the academic calendar year (September through May).

 1. Non-voting members of the WNC community, including faculty, staff, and students, may attend regularly scheduled College Council meetings to receive updates, information, or ask questions and present comments during Public Comment.